FAForever/website-news/src/_posts/2025/2025-03-19-Community-Game-Night.md

     alt: A Cybran ACU playing chess with his UEF friend, with a Game Night sign in the background.
 ---

-Join the now well going Community game night.
-Hop on in the dedicated channel in FAF discord server, and put your vote on the next theme and schedule.
+Every second saturday there is a Community Game Night hosted by Strydxr!
+Join in and blast some of the contributors of FAForever back to the stone age!
+Participants gather in a dedicated channel in the FAF Discord server.

 <!-- excerpt-end -->